Charitable Distribution from an IRA

 Many donors have found a direct transfer of funds from their IRA to be a great way to have a lasting effect on ending childhood hunger, and now it is a permanent option.
 Here’s how it works:

 - You must be 70 ½ or older.

-- To support Share Our Strength’s mission and the No Kid Hungry campaign, your gift must be transferred directly from the IRA account to No Kid Hungry.
+- To support Share Our Strength’s mission and the No Kid Hungry campaign, your gift must be transferred directly from the IRA account to Share Our Strength.

 - Your gift does not create taxable income for you and does not require a charitable tax deduction.